NaverCloudPlatform/terraform-provider-ncloud/docs/data-sources/sourcedeploy_projects.md

 # Data Source: ncloud_Sourcedeploy_projects

+-> **Note:** This data source is a beta release.
+Some features may change in the future.

 This data source is useful for look up the list of Sourcedeploy project in the region.

 ## Example Usage